Irish Drama, the Guthrie and American Theatre

 The tenth annual Irish Theatrical Diaspora conference takes place in September at the Guthrie Theater, which is celebrating its 50th anniversary, and the downtown Minneapolis campus of the University of St. Thomas.
 This event will bring together leading scholars and practitioners to discuss the changing place of Irish drama on U.S. stages, with special emphasis on the links between Ireland and the Guthrie Theater.

-The two-day conference will include a public interview with Joe Dowling, the Artistic Director of the Guthrie, keynote lectures by John P. Harrington and Jose Lanters, a talk by Christopher Fitz-Simon on Tyrone Guthrie, and papers on Brian Friel, Thomas Kilroy, the Abbey Theatre and more.
+The two-day conference will include a public interview with Joe Dowling, the Artistic Director of the Guthrie, key-note lectures by John P. Harrington and José Lanters, a talk by Christopher Fitz-Simon on Tyrone Guthrie, and papers on Brian Friel, Thomas Kilroy, the Abbey Theatre and more.
+Confirmed speakers include David Clare, Nicholas Grene, Helen Lojek, Patrick Lonergan, Kay Martinovich, Patrick O’Donnell, Anthony Roche, Shelley Troupe and Ian R. Walsh.

 The registration fee for the conference is $75.
 A special student rate of $30 will be available upon production of a valid student I.D..